alembic/alembic/doc/source/examples.rst

 Objects
 -------

-(insert something about objects and schemas here.)
+..
+TODO: insert something about objects and schemas here.

 Create a PolyMesh class object.
 An :py:class:`.OPolyMesh` is-an OObject that has-an :py:class:`.OPolyMeshSchema`.
 An OPolyMeshSchema is-an :py:class:`.OCompoundProperty`.
 In this case,